 A creature's natural abilities inherent to its form are conferred, but magical ones aren't.
 A dragon can fly and breathe fire in a traditional fantasy setting, for example, so a character who shape changes into one may do so as well.
 If dragons also cast spells in that world, however, shape change would not grant that ability because it's not inherent to the physical form.

-Size: The caster does not inherit extra Wounds when transforming into creatures of Large, Huge, or Gargantuan Scale (page 179).
+Size: The caster does not inherit extra Wounds when transforming into creatures of Large or Huge Scale (page 179).

-SPEECH (+1): The recipient retains the power of speech.
+• SPEECH (+1): The recipient retains the power of speech (but still cannot activate powers).

 SLOTH/SPEED